CMSgov/price-transparency-guide/README.md

 * `2020-01-05_cms_medicare_allowed-amounts.json`
 * `2020-01-05_cms_medicare_prescription-drugs.json`

-An example of a plan named `healthcare 100` with an issuer's name `issuer abc`, the following would be the naming output:
+An example of a plan named `healthcare 100` with an issuer's name `issuer abc` producing a JSON file, the following would be the naming output:
 * `2020-01-05_issuer-abc_healthcare-100_in-network-rates.json`
 * `2020-01-05_issuer-abc_healthcare-100_allowed-amounts.json`
 * `2020-01-05_issuer-abc_healthcare-100_prescription-drugs.json`